The H-Man

-The H-Man (美女と液体人間, Bijo to Ekitai-ningen) is a 1958 Japanese science fiction thriller film directed by Ishirō Honda, with special effects by Eiji Tsuburaya.
-It is the first film in the Transforming Human Series, followed by The Secret of the Telegian and The Human Vapor (both 1960).
+The H-Man (美女と液体人間, Bijo to Ekitai-ningen) is a 1958 Japanese science fiction thriller film directed by Ishirō Honda, written by Takeshi Kimura with special effects by Eiji Tsuburaya.
+It stars Kenji Sahara and Akihiko Hirata.
+It is the first film in Toho's Transforming Human Series, followed by The Secret of the Telegian and The Human Vapor (both 1960).